MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-In the work directory, each testcase will have a single config file that is populated during the setup phase and which is symlinked within each step of the testcase.
-The idea of having a single config file per testcase, rather than one for each step, is to make it easier for users to modify config options in one place at runtime before running all the steps in a testcase.
+In the work directory, each test case will have a single config file that is populated during the setup phase and which is symlinked within each step of the test case.
+The idea of having a single config file per test case, rather than one for each step, is to make it easier for users to modify config options in one place at runtime before running all the steps in a test case.
 This will hopefully avoid the tedium of altering redundant namelist or config options in each step.